Java.lang.string.replace() method in Java

 Original String : Welcome to geeksforgeeks After replacing 1st occurrence of regex with replace_str : Welcome to ASTHAforgeeks

 This article is contributed by Astha Tyagi.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to review-team@geeksforgeeks.org.
-See your article appearing on the GeeksforGeeks main page and help other Geeks.
-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org.
+Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.

 Please Login to comment...